What are the courses like, what shoes should I wear and are they both beginner-friendly?

 How many feed stations are there and what will we get?

 There are four feed-stations (checkpoints) at approximately every 10km.
 These will offer a selection of sweet and savoury snacks.
 There will also be water and flat coke.
-If you have any dietary requirements of your own, or wish for covid-reasons to use your own snacks, you have the option to drop your own bag of goodies at the start to be taken out to the feed stations.
+If you have any dietary requirements, or if you wish to use your tried & trusted nutrition on race day, you have the option to drop your own bag of goodies at the start to be taken out to the feed stations - this is a FREE service.
 Lots of information on feed stations in the Race Information Pack, which will be on the race webpage at least three weeks before race day.

 Is there medical support?

 There will be dedicated medical support throughout both races.
 Contact numbers and full details of what to do in an emergency will be given to you in the pre-race information packs and again at race registration.
 The phone numbers will be on your race numbers too